The story of Neema, one of our empowered girls in Tanzania.

 Girls hold the lowest place in our society, which exposes us to domestic violence and makes us believe we’re not smart or beautiful enough.

-When I read about Empowered Girls in the newspaper, I began attending Empowered Girls events and started a group at my school talking about issues that affect girls.
+When I read about Empowered Girls in the newspaper, I began attending their events and started a group at my school talking about issues that affect girls.
 This helped me become empowered.

-Later my rights were violated, but I stood up for myself.
+Later, my rights were violated.
+But I stood up for myself.
 Consequences were harsh: I was expelled from school and my father almost disowned me.
-But because of my actions, other girls were protected from suffering the same fate as me.
+But because of my actions, other girls were protected from suffering the same fate as I did.
 A good Samaritan sponsored me to go to another school, and I am now safe to study and grow.

-After I finish university, I plan to devote my career to advocating for girls’ and women’s rights.
+After I finish university, I plan to devote my career to advocating for the rights of girls and women.